Northern Ireland High Street Voucher Scheme: How to apply and who is eligible

 Who is eligible for the voucher scheme?

-All adults in Northern Ireland over the age of 18 before applications close on the 11th October will be eligible to receive a £100 voucher, with the electoral register and other government databases being used to verify people's details.
+All adults in Northern Ireland over the age of 18 will be eligible to receive a £100 voucher, with the electoral register and other government databases such as DVLA and DfC being used to verify people's details.

 In late August some politicians argued for the scheme to be extended to be offered to older teenagers, MLA Claire Sugden said: “16 and 17-year-olds can work, they have a National Insurance number, they can spend.
 I would be fully supportive of extending it to 16 and 17-year-olds.'
 However, the Department for Economy have confirmed that they will not be extending the age limit of the scheme.